Angar0Os/raylib-shader-integration/README.md

 ![](git-screenshots/flopine-shader.png)

-This is a shader developped by Flopine.
+This is a shader developped by Flopine available [here](https://www.shadertoy.com/view/tdBGWD).